Facial Fat Grafting

 Traditionally, volume has been added to the face using a set of injectable products known as dermal fillers.
 However, lately, surgeons have been turning to fat graft procedures to give patients more options and better results.
 During a facial fat graft, fat from your own body is used to add volume to your face.
 This fat can be collected from anywhere on your body that you feel you have excess fat, and this is accomplished through a liposuction procedure.
 Once the fat has been collected, it is purified, and then injected into the face to provide enhanced volume and youthfulness.

-If you would like to know more about facial fat grafting procedures, contact New Jersey’s fat graft experts at East Coast Advanced Plastic Surgery, with offices in Ridgewood, Englewood, Hoboken, and more.
+If you would like to know more about facial fat grafting procedures, contact New Jersey’s fat graft experts at East Coast Advanced Plastic Surgery, with offices in Ridgewood, Livingston, Hoboken, and more.

 Am I a Good Candidate for Facial Fat Grafting Procedures?